emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 communication equipment), thus reducing the overall carbon and energy footprint.

+On the other hand, such an infrastructure will have to adapt its energy optimization policies to sensing applications: critical functions (e.g., threat detection) must run continuously, while others should activate depending on the context.

 ### GREEN WG Specifics

 Energy Consumption Monitoring: Each ISAC component (e.g., roadside